brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-The example above opts for simplicity, at the expense of making two ``cls._instance`` class attribute lookups in the common case;
+The example above opts for simplicity, at the expense of making two ``cls._instance`` class attribute lookups in the common case.
-if singleton access were in a program’s critical path, a local name or other connivance could eliminate the double lookup.
+If singleton access were in a program’s critical path, a local name or other connivance could eliminate the double lookup.
 Or the method could consist of a single ``return`` statement that short circuits to returning the instance if it already exists,